learn-co-curriculum/phase-1-using-fetch-delete/README.md

 ## Introduction

+Ok, we're read to tackle the final CRUD action - `DELETE`.
+As you have no doubt guessed, we use `DELETE` requests to ask our server to delete pieces of data from our Backend.

-The final piece of our CRUD actions - DELETE.
-With this last piece of knowledge, we'll be able to set up Frontends that can initiate any kind of `fetch` request to our server - Creating data with `POST`, Reading data with `GET`, Updating data with `PATCH`, and now, finally, Deleting data with `DELETE`.
+Once we've mastered `DELETE` requests, we'll be able to set up websites that can initiate any kind of `fetch` request to our server - Creating data with `POST`, Reading data with `GET`, Updating data with `PATCH`, and now, finally, Deleting data with `DELETE`.
+Full CRUD!

 ## Configuring a DELETE Request